Subchapter A: ACADEMICS (956)

 (2) Format.
 The contest will consist of objective questions and an essay assessing knowledge of history, geography, civics and economics.
 Students are tested over material based on a theme announced annually on the UIL website.

 (3) Essay.
 Contestants who fail to submit an essay shall be disqualified.
 A judge or judges will evaluate the essays of the eight contestants with the highest scores in the objective portion of the test.
 If a tie occurs for the eighth slot, then essays of all contestants tied for eighth will be judged.
-Each essay will be read and assigned a score based on a zero to 20 scale, with 20 being the highest score possible.
 The score will be added to the point total from the objective portion of the test, resulting in an overall score.

 - (b) ENTRIES.